JBR90/kanban-board-claude-code/TICKETS.md

 - Documentation is free of typos and errors
 - Documentation includes troubleshooting section

-**Definition of Done:** All acceptance criteria are met and documentation is complete.
+**Definition of Done:** All acceptance criteria for this ticket are met and documentation is complete.

 ## Development Timeline

 ### Sprint 1: Foundation
-- B1, B6 (Project setup tickets - can be developed in parallel)
+- B1, F1 (Project setup tickets - can be developed in parallel)
-- B2, F1 (Second phase setup - after initial setup)
+- B2, F2 (Second phase setup - after initial setup)
-- F2 (after B6 and F1)
+- F3 (after F1 and F2)

 ### Sprint 2: Core Functionality
-- B3, B4, F3 (can be developed in parallel)
+- B3, B4, F4 (can be developed in parallel)
-- F4 (after B3 and F3)
+- F5 (after B3 and F4)

 ### Sprint 3: Feature Completion
 - B5
-- F5, F6, F7 (sequential, each building on the previous)
+- F6, F7, F8 (sequential, each building on the previous)

 ### Sprint 4: Integration and Polish
 - I1, I2